Homemade White Bread

-This EASY Homemade White Bread is made from scratch.
-It makes two loaves and is the perfect sandwich bread!
+Homemade White Bread is best when made from scratch.
+This recipe make two loaves and is the perfect sandwich bread!
 Making homemade bread is easier than you think.
+You can do it!!!!

 I think that making bread seems like a task on a few can do and that’s just not true.
 It’s easier than it looks and the taste is amazing.
 The hardest thing about making homemade bread is not eating it all in one sitting.
 Warm and fresh bread from the oven, it heaven with or without butter.

 - ¾ cup + 2⅔ cups warm water (divided)

 - 1 tablespoon salt

 - 3 tablespoons butter, cubed, at room temperature

 - 3 tablespoons unsalted butter (melted, for brushing)

 - In the bowl of a mixer, stir to dissolve the yeast in ¾ cup of the warm water, and let sit for 5 minutes.
 Add the remaining 2⅔ cups water, sugar, salt, room temperature butter, and 5 cups of the flour and stir to combine.

 - Using a dough hook, mix on low speed and gradually add the remaining flour until the dough is soft and tacky, but not sticky (you may not need to use all of the flour).
 Continue to knead until a soft ball of dough forms and clears the sides of the bowl, about 7 to 10 minutes.